Sending a Camera to Space

 For us, we use our own custom built power management system that’s really quite simple.
 We use some high-capacity 18650 batteries to power our Lightdow LD4000 cameras.
 These batteries are only 3.7V, though, and our cameras need 5V.
 To rectify this, we use an Adafruit PowerBoost 1000 to step up the voltage to 5V.
 With this method, we can use just one battery per camera and the Lightdow LD4000 action cameras can record full 1080p video for 3 to 6 hours – i.e. the entire flight!

 One thing you’ll want to consider is what type of camera lens you’ll want to use during your flight.
 Most action cameras like the GoPro or the Lightdow cameras will have an ultra wide-angle lens, otherwise known as a Fisheye lens.
 There is a lot of controversy about the use of Fisheye lenses on high altitude weather balloons simply because a fisheye lens will indeed cause strong distortion on the image you’re capturing.
-The benefit of a fisheye lens is that you can capture a wide angle of the Earth can you’ll see more of the ground features over a wider distance.
-However, if you’re trying to see the curvature of the Earth and/or prove the the Earth is round (or flat if that’s your theory), then a fisheye lens isn’t going to help you in this goal since it will inevitably distort the curvature of the Earth in the distance.
+The benefit of a fisheye lens is that you can capture a wide angle of the Earth and you’ll see more of the ground features over a wider distance.
+However, if you’re trying to see the actual curvature of the Earth and/or prove the the Earth is round (or flat if that’s your theory), then a fisheye lens isn’t going to help you in this goal since it will inevitably distort the curvature of the Earth in the distance.
 There are software products that will remove and correct the fisheye lens distortion afterwards, if needed.
 Both Adobe Photoshop and GoPro Studio have built in tools to remove and correct fisheye distortion.
 For us, we stick with the fisheye lens.
 It doesn’t bother us.
 We like the extended field of view and our goals aren’t to prove that the Earth is round (or flat) so it’s not something we’ll be changing anytime soon, although we do get hundreds of comments everyday from people that dislike our use of fisheye lenses.

 If you hate the look of a fisheye lens, then you’ll either need to find an aftermarket replacement lens for your actions camera or use a different type of camera.
 Aftermarket replacement lenses do exists, mostly for just the GoPro brand items, but they are hard to find.
 Your best bet would be to use a Canon camera with the Canon Hack Development Kit (CHDK) instead so you can full control what camera lens you use for your footage.
-Usually this is a more expensive route to go, but the best method if you’re trying to see the curvature of the Earth.
+Usually this is a more expensive route to go, but the best method if you’re trying to see the actual curvature of the Earth.

 One final thing to consider is the capture mode you want to use to obtain your imagery.
 You can choose to take photos on at certain intervals or record video of the entire flight.
 For us, we record the entire flight with video and then we use VLC Player to take snapshots of the video to obtain still photos of the flight from the video footage we recorded.
 One thing we recommend when recording video is to set your video recording to be captured on a loop.
 This means that instead of creating one giant video file, you should instruct the camera to stop and save your recording every few minutes and start a new video file.
 For us, we do this every 5 minutes.
 At the end of our flight we have a few dozen video files in 5 minute increments.
 The benefit of this is that if anything happens to your camera during the flight, you can at least recover some video from a portion of the flight that had no issues.
 For example, on OLHZN-5, our landing occurred on high voltage power lines which caused our final video clip to become corrupted when it struck the power lines.
 Since we were recording in 5 minute increments, we had multiple clean video files from earlier in the flight so not all was lost.
 If we were recording 1 giant video file, we could have potentially lost everything.
 Fortunately, we were able to repair the final video file to recover the footage so we got lucky there!